 Black Point's peninsula location, with limited access points into the community, provides a sense of privacy, security, and safety.
-The Association's road network, which is owned and maintained by the Town of East Lyme, serves all travel modes, including drivers, pedestrians, and cyclists.
+The Association's Road network, maintained and regulated by the Town of East Lyme, serves all travel modes, including drivers, pedestrians, and cyclists.
 According to the community survey, walking is the predominant mode of travel within the community.
 The Association should work with its Town partners to ensure that this infrastructure is in good repair, and that safety for all users is prioritized.
 Parking within the beach rights-of-way and Association parking lots is limited, and parking should be evaluated further to ensure that this space is being efficiently and equitably utilized.